 8. Flowey (Undertale)

-Flowey's a great combination of a villain who's incredibly creepy, like The Master, and really annoying, like 1 of the villains below, yet he's also a villain who's got a really interesting backstory that explains how and why he is very well.
+Flowey's a great combination of a villain who's incredibly creepy, like The Master from Fallout 1, and really annoying, like 1 of the villains below, yet he's also a villain who's got a really interesting backstory that explains how and why he is very well.
 It's hard not to sympathize with this infuriating little psychopath once you know how he became what he is...even though he still revolts your sensibilities.
 As a representation of the player of RPGs, Flowey is insightful, as a character he has depth and pathos, as an adversary he's downright disturbing, and as a concept, he's intriguing...yeah, Flowey's a pretty excellently crafted villain, no doubt about it.

 7. The Transcendent One (Planescape: Torment)